Olivier Faure

-Olivier Faure (/fr/; born 18 August 1968) is a French politician who has served as the First Secretary of the Socialist Party since 2018 and Member of the National Assembly for Seine-et-Marne's 11th constituency since 2012.
+Olivier Faure (/fr/; born 18 August 1968) is a French politician who has served as First Secretary of the Socialist Party (PS) since 2018 and has represented the 11th constituency of Seine-et-Marne in the National Assembly since 2012.
 He was elected to the post of first secretary in the party's Aubervilliers Congress and re-elected in the 2021 Villeurbanne Congress.
 Faure was previously the head of the New Left group (Groupe Nouvelle Gauche), the parliamentary group formed around the PS in the National Assembly, from December 2016 to April 2018.

 Early life

 Olivier Faure was born in 1968 to a Vietnamese nurse of Chinese origin and a French tax agent of Spanish origin.
 After spending his early childhood in Réunion, he grew up in Metropolitan France, where he pursued his studies.
 Faure attended the Lycée Pothier in Orléans and then the University of Orléans, where he graduated with a Master of Advanced Studies (MAS) in economic law, and the Paris 1 Panthéon-Sorbonne University, where he graduated with a MAS in political science.